 1. Rest your upper back from activity

 If your pain worsens when you do certain movements or physical activities, such as household chores or exercise, rest for a day or two.
 Pausing from physical activity may help reduce your pain and prevent overuse.
-Don’t cease from activity for too long or altogether, though, as many people report that a sedentary life makes the upper back pain worse.
+Don’t cease from activity for too long or altogether, though.
+Many people report that a sedentary life makes the upper back pain worse.
+Remaining in one position for too long, as in sitting behind a desk, may also aggravate the symptoms.
+Try taking frequent breaks and change the position to allow for a “reset” before getting back to sitting.

 2. Apply ice and/or heat

 Cold therapy, such as ice wrapped in cloth, can be applied to your back for about 10 to 20 minutes at a time, with at least a 2-hour break in between sessions.
 Heat therapy, such as a heating pad, is best used for 15 or 20 minutes per treatment, with no more than one treatment every 2 hours.
-Include a layer between the heat source and your skin to avoid a burn.
+To protect your skin, always include a layer between the ice or heat source and your skin.
 Try alternating between ice therapy and heat therapy to see which helps relieve your pain the most.

 3. Take over-the-counter (OTC) medication